Alhaji Alhassan Dantata was a Nigerian businessman who was the wealthiest man in West Africa at the time of his death on August 17, 1955.

-Dantata met fully established wealthy Kano merchants when he moved to Kano from the Kauye, like Maikano Agogo, Umaru Sharubutu, Salga, and so on.
+Dantata met fully established wealthy Kano merchants, like Maikano Agogo, Umaru Sharubutu, Salga, and so on, when he moved to Kano.
 He lived with them peacefully and always respected them.
 He avoided clashes with other influential people in Kano.
 He hated court litigation.
 He lived peacefully with the local authorities.
 Whenever he offended the authorities he would go quietly to solve the problems with the official concerned.

 Alhassan Dantata enjoyed good health and was never totally indisposed throughout his active life.
 However, occasionally he developed malaria fever; and whenever he was sick, he would go to the clinic for treatment.
 Because of his simple eating habits, he was never obese.
 He remained slim and strong throughout his life.
 Alhassan Dantata had no physical defects and enjoyed good eyesight.